VIAME/VIAME/doc/manuals/index.rst

 in a common distributed processing framework, majorly targeting marine species analytics.
 As it contains many common algorithms and compiles several other popular repositories together as a part of its build process, VIAME is also useful as a general computer vision toolkit.
-Thecore infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
+The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, groundtruth annotation, detector/tracker evaluation (a.k.a. scoring), image/video search, and rapid model generation.